 Don’t be afraid to talk about your anxiety.
 A lot of people experience it on some level.
 Find friends that will be able to help you rationalize.
 That will pull you back when your brain is making like a run-a-way train.
 Just talking about your anxiety fears can do wonders for taking away the scary power of it.
 Don’t let it alienate you and make you suffer in silence.

 Don’t believe that you are a burden, or that no one cares, or that no one is interested.
 People love you.
-People will care.
-People will listen.
+They will care.
+They will listen.

 It’s also okay to talk to your doctor or health care provider.
 If your anxiety is really messing with your life it’s okay to take medication.
 Never allow yourself to be shamed for taking care of your mental health.
 If you don’t want to do medication there are alternative therapies, vitamins you can take (magnesium has done wonders for me!), behavioral therapy, talk therapy, but all of those things happen when you start the dialogue of “How do I help myself get better?”
 So talk about it.

 If you have anxiety, chances are, you hate, hate, HATE phones, calling people back, vague voicemails, and making appointments.
 Or maybe that’s just me.
 I make myself schedule those things into my day.
 I give myself a time limit (usually within 24 hours) and I stick to it.
-I will call that person back at 2pm, no if, ands, or buts.
+I’ll call that person back at 2pm, no if, ands, or buts.
 I will not put it off.
 I will not postpone it.
+It helps to make that promise to myself.
 I will honor what I say, and what I say is that I will call them back at 2pm.

 I try to schedule things like doctor’s appointments, repair services, ect in my head so that I can countdown to it.
 Never too far in the future because then I’ll stress out over it in the in-between days – but I give myself firm limits.
 If my anxiety levels are pretty low I make myself call right away, so I don’t give myself time to think about it.

-If there’s something that’s triggering your anxiety try scheduling it into your day/week and doing your best to stick to it.
+If there’s something that’s triggering your anxiety try scheduling it into your day/week.
+Then do your best to stick to it.
 Putting it off indefinitely only makes it worse.

 Mindful and mindless activities.